richvreeland/to.do/README.md

-# to.do
+# two.dew
-to.do : a task list for people who like to be both lazy and organized
+a task list for people who like to be both lazy and organized